Topological Graphic Passwords And Their Matchings Towards Cryptography: Researching problems

-\item For a given lobster $T$, find another lobster $T'$ such that $\odot_k \langle T,T'\rangle$ admits a twin odd-graceful labelling (or a twin odd-elegant labelling) (\cite{Wang-Xu-Yao-2017-Twin, Wang-Xu-Yao-2017}).
+\item For a given lobster $T$, find another lobster $T'$ such that $\odot \langle T,T'\rangle$ admits a twin odd-graceful labelling (or a twin odd-elegant labelling) (\cite{Wang-Xu-Yao-2017-Twin, Wang-Xu-Yao-2017}).

-\item For a given $(p,q)$-tree $G$ admitting a 6C-labelling $f$, find all possible $(p,q)$-tree $H$ admits a 6C-labelling $g$ such that $\odot\langle G,H \rangle $ are 6C-complementary matchings. \item Find conditions for a connected graph $G$ to be a multiple-tree matching partition $G=\oplus_F\langle T_i\rangle ^m_1$ with $m\geq 2$. \item Find all possible odd-graceful Topsnut-matchings $\odot_k\langle G,H \rangle $ for a given $(p,q)$-graph $G$ admitting. \item Determine v-set e-proper graceful/odd-graceful labellings of Euler graphs. \item Determine the conditions for $A_M$ and $B_q$ defined in Definition \ref{defn:sequence-labelling} such that the sequence type of labellings defined in Definition \ref{defn:sequence-labelling} exist. \item Find a connected graph $G$ such that for any integer $M$ holding there exists a difference-sum labelling $h$ of $G$ with $M=S_{um}(G,h)$.
+\item For a given $(p,q)$-tree $G$ admitting a 6C-labelling $f$, find all possible $(p,q)$-tree $H$ admits a 6C-labelling $g$ such that $\odot\langle G,H \rangle $ are 6C-complementary matchings. \item Find conditions for a connected graph $G$ to be a multiple-tree matching partition $G=\oplus_F\langle T_i\rangle ^m_1$ with $m\geq 2$. \item Find all possible odd-graceful Topsnut-matchings $\odot \langle G,H \rangle $ for a given $(p,q)$-graph $G$ admitting odd-graceful labellings. \item Determine v-set e-proper graceful/odd-graceful labellings of Euler graphs.

+\item Determine the conditions for $A_M$ and $B_q$ and any $a\in A_M$ corresponds two numbers $a^*\in A_M$ $b^*\in B_q$ such that $b^*=|a-a^*|$.
+Then determine such sequence pair $(A_M,B_q)$ defined in Definition \ref{defn:sequence-labelling} such that the sequence type of labellings defined in Definition \ref{defn:sequence-labelling} hold true on graphs.
+Clearly, if any $b\in B_q$ corresponds two numbers $a',a''\in A_M$ such that $b=|a'-a''|$, then there exists at least a forest $T$ admitting a graceful sequence-$(A_M,B_q)$ labelling defined in Definition \ref{defn:sequence-labelling}.

+\item Find connected graphs $G$ such that for any integer $M$ holding true, then there exists a difference-sum labelling $h$ of $G$ with $M=S_{um}(G,h)$.

-\item Find a connected graph $G$ such that for any integer $M$ holding there exists a felicitous-sum labelling $h$ of $G$ with $M=F_{um}(G,h)$.
+\item Find connected graphs $G$ such that for any integer $M$ holding true, then there exists a felicitous-sum labelling $h$ of $G$ with $M=F_{um}(G,h)$.